 We can accomodate any size group.
-Cost is $3 per person and docent guides are provided.
+Cost is $3 per person and docent guide/storytellers are provided.
 We generally split large groups into 6-8 per group for touring the Museum Complex to allow everyone a chance to see everything in all of our buildings and allow opportunities to ask questions and have discussions.

-There is handicap access to most areas of Pioneer Town except the upstairs of the States Museum and upstairs of the Stolte Shed.
+There is handicap access to most areas of Pioneer Town except for the upstairs of the States Museum and upstairs of the Stolte Shed.
 The guided tours generally run about an hour and a half, but can be trimmed if time is a concern.

 There is a pavilion area next to the Sutherland Indian Museum that can be used for picnic lunches with prior arrangement.
 For tours travelling into our area from other locales, we can assist with information on local accommodations, food, and other venues to make your visit to the area a memorable one.